KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 ## Using descriptor sets

-We now need to update the `create_command_buffers` function to actually bind the right descriptor set for each swap chain image to the descriptors in the shader with `cmd_bind_descriptor_sets`.
+We now need to update the `create_command_buffers` function to actually bind the right descriptor set for each swapchain image to the descriptors in the shader with `cmd_bind_descriptor_sets`.
 This needs to be done before the `cmd_draw_indexed` call:

 ```rust,noplaypen
 device.cmd_bind_descriptor_sets(